rodrigonbarreto/wize-store-be/README.md

 # Improvements
+    * We need to develop a front-end for the Supplier since it's currently only operational through the API.

     * The cart could be managed in the Backend using a HasOne relationship with the User, providing better control over product stock and validations.

     * In the SupplierOrderController, there could be a more elegant solution, such as using a Repository pattern.

-    * The phpunit.xml configuration could include a separate database for testing to avoid affecting the local database.(Due to the time constraints, I didn't do this configuration)
+    * Setup test ENV on Docker, The phpunit.xml configuration could include a separate database for testing to avoid affecting the local database.(Due to the time constraints, I didn't do this configuration)

-    * GitHub Actions could be set up to run Pint, PHPStan and Tests automatically.
+    * Api Documentation using swagger(Open API ) or  Postman Documentation.

 # FE Project

 - [FE Project](https://github.com/rodrigonbarreto/wize-store-fe)